Tips – Caring for Oil Paintings

 In the winter months, however, the central heating in homes really dries out the air and causes problems.
 Rooms that suffer from damp will have high humidity – dampness encourages mould or mildew.

 Light and dirt also cause problems.
 Too much light can fade certain colours and will speed up the darkening of varnish, the more light the faster this happens.
-Dirt looks unsightly and may be very acid.
+The dirt looks unsightly and may be very acidic.
 Acid will speed up the breakdown of canvas and wood making it very brittle and vulnerable to knocks and blows.